vsivsi/meteor-job-collection/README.md

 Meteor clients are automatically denied permission to directly `insert`, `update` or `remove` jobs from a jobCollection.
 To accomplish these types of tasks, a client must use the provided APIs, subject to permissions set by specific allow/deny rules on the jobCollection.
 Servers retain access to the standard `insert`, `update` or `remove` methods, but should avoid using them unless absolutely necessary, favoring the jobCollection APIs to perform various tasks.

-It is also possible (and highly useful!) to write your own clients outside of Meteor as vanilla node.js programs using the `meteor-job` [npm package](https://www.npmjs.org/package/meteor-job), which is actually used by jobCollection internally, and so it implements essentially identical functionality via a familiar interface.
+It is also possible (and highly useful!) to write your own clients outside of Meteor as vanilla node.js programs using the `meteor-job` [npm package](https://www.npmjs.org/package/meteor-job), which is actually used by jobCollection internally, and implements essentially identical functionality via the same interfaces.

 ### Security